hnb2/jcli/README.md

 `grunt build`

 ## TODO
- - Refactor the demo directory structure and add new examples
+ - Unit tests with Karma
+ - Export the typechecking in a separate file to unit test it later
+ - Write a How To in the README file
+ - Add support for more types: differentiate number(integer and floats), booleans, restricted choices(array)
+ - Add examples for Ajax support
  - Checkout [Almond](https://github.com/jrburke/almond) for proposing a built library which does not require RequireJs.
- - Write a How To in the README file
- - Unit tests with Karma